University of South Florida

 • Salaried Temporary employees will receive their regular pay.

-• Employees who are on a previously approved leave of absence that began before (and includes) the administrative closure day, shall not have the leave of absence changed for such administrative closure time.
-Administrative leave for closures shall not apply during a leave of absence (ie: Sick leave, Annual Leave, Medical Leave of Absence, FMLA, Parental Leave, Leave without Pay, etc).
-Any university-wide exceptions to this must be approved by the SVP, Chief Administrative Officer and Chief Human Resources Officer based upon business needs.
+• Employees who are on a previously-approved leave of absence that began prior to the administrative closure day, shall not have the leave of absence changed for such administrative closure time.
+However, if an employee has not started their leave prior to the announcement of the closure, the employee can cancel their leave request for the day(s) the university is closed.
+Administrative leave for closures shall not apply during a leave of absence (i.e.: Sick leave, Annual Leave, Medical Leave of Absence, FMLA, Parental Leave, Leave without Pay, etc.).
+University-wide exceptions to this may be approved by the SVP, Chief Administration Officer and Chief Human Resources Officer based upon business needs.

 • Hourly Temporary employees will not receive administrative leave during an emergency closure, but if the workload permits it, a supervisor may adjust an employee’s schedule during the affected pay period to allow the employee to work additional hours in the work week.